 If a company or individual isn't listed here, then we probably don't have enough information about the situation.
-Developers are kindly requested to report vendor contributions to the NUT team so this list may reflect their help, as well as convey a sense of official support (at least, that drivers were proposed according to the know-how coming from specs and knowledge about hardware and firmware capabilities, and not acquired via reverse engineering with a certain degree of unreliability and incompleteness).
-If we have left you out, please send us some mail or post a pull request to update this document in GitHub.
+Developers are requested to report vendor contributions to the NUT team so this list may reflect their help.
+If we have left you out, send us some mail.